btassone/tmpltree/README.md

 - Navigate the tree structure programmatically
 - Print the tree structure for visualization
 - Easily retrieve specific nodes in the tree
+- Render templates with support for base layouts

 ## Installation